“Equally funny and dangerous” (CBC Radio)

 “Part theatre, part musical gig, part spoken-word poetry and part documentary…whatever it is, it is brilliant.”
 (SPIN – Toronto Star)

 When not on tour with her own work, evalyn is busy collaborating on theatrical projects in Toronto vibrant theatre scene.
-She has worked extensively at Buddies in Bad Times Theatre, where for the last decade, she has been the Director of the Young Creators Unit, a program dedicated to the development of new work from young, queer-identified artists.
-As a director, her most recent credits include directing OBAABERIMA by Tawiah M’carthy (at Buddies in Bad Times), winner of the 2013 DORA MAVOR AWARD FOR BEST PRODUCTION (and for which she was nominated for a Dora for Best Director), Fringe Festival hits OH GOD-THE DRUMS by Brad Hart, Fishbowl by Mark Shyzer , and The Emergency Monologues by Morgan Jones Phillips.
-She was the 2013 recipient of the KM HUNTER AWARD FOR THEATRE, the 2009 KEN MACDOUGALL AWARD FOR UPCOMING DIRECTOR, and she is a founding member of the Independent Aunties, with whom she has co-authored (with Anna Chatterton) and performed five plays, including the Dora-nominated BREAKFAST (Buddies in Bad Times 2010, Theatre Centre 2008) and the multiple-award-winning, fringe favorite CLEAN IRENE & DIRTY MAXINE; the Aunties are currently working on a new play about Gertrude Stein and Alice B Toklas, slated for production in 2014/15.
+She has worked extensively at Buddies in Bad Times Theatre, where for the last decade, she has been the Director of the Young Creators Unit, where she has helped to develop over 40 new theatrical works by young queer identified artists.
+As a director, her most recent credits include directing OBAABERIMA by Tawiah M’carthy (Buddies in Bad Times), winner of the 2013 DORA MAVOR AWARD FOR BEST PRODUCTION (and for which she was nominated for a Dora for Best Director), Shaista Latif’s GRACEFUL REBELLIONS (SummerWorks Emerging Artist Award, 2014), Fringe Festival hits OH GOD-THE DRUMS by Brad Hart, Fishbowl by Mark Shyzer , and The Emergency Monologues by Morgan Jones Phillips.
+She was the 2013 recipient of the KM HUNTER AWARD FOR THEATRE, the 2009 KEN MACDOUGALL AWARD FOR UPCOMING DIRECTOR, and she is a founding member of the Independent Aunties, with whom she has co-authored (with Anna Chatterton) and performed five plays, including the Dora-nominated BREAKFAST (Buddies in Bad Times 2010, Theatre Centre 2008) and the multiple-award-winning, fringe favorite CLEAN IRENE & DIRTY MAXINE; the Aunties are currently working on a new play about Gertrude Stein and Alice B Toklas, slated for production in 2016.

 MUSIC and SPOKEN WORD